-Kimberley Anderson is a Student Equity and Wellbeing Project Officer who works in the Student Equity and Wellbeing Unit at James Cook University.
-Kimberley works on various projects that aim to support students and enhance their university experience.
+Kimberley Anderson is a Project Officer within the Student Equity and Wellbeing Unit at James Cook University.
+She works on various projects that aim to support students and enhance their university experience.

-Kimberley previously worked as a Manager at the ATO (Superannuation) and prior to that as a Site Manager at the Child Support Agency.
+A former site manager for the Australian Child Support Agency, Kimberley has also worked for the Australian Taxation Office.
 She has always had a keen interest in Human Services and has enjoyed applying her knowledge and experience within the higher education sector.

-Dr Beryl Buckby is a Clinical Psychologist and Lecturer in the Undergraduate and Postgraduate Master of Psychology (Clinical) Programs in the College of Healthcare Sciences at James Cook University.
-Her teaching and research encompass clinical supervision and psychopathology, young-age onset dementia, mental health (particularly interventions), stress-related conditions such as PTSD, as well as suicide and suicide prevention in North Queensland communities.
+Dr Beryl Buckby is a Clinical Psychologist and Lecturer in the undergraduate and postgraduate Master of Psychology (Clinical) programs in the College of Healthcare Sciences at James Cook University.
+Her teaching and research encompass clinical supervision and psychopathology, young-age onset dementia, mental health (particularly interventions), stress-related conditions such as post-traumatic stress disorder (PTSD), as well as suicide and suicide prevention in North Queensland communities.

-Her current focus is interprofessional education and communication and the role psychologists play in enhancing person-centred care.
-Over her 25 years as a psychologist Dr Buckby has worked in Forensic Mental Health with adolescents and adults, older persons’ mental health in residential-care settings, and in a small private practice for adults with complex mental health issues.
+Dr Buckby's current focus is inter-professional education and communication and the role psychologists play in enhancing person-centered care.
+Over her 25 years as a psychologist, she has worked in Forensic Mental Health with adolescents and adults, older persons’ mental health in residential-care settings, and in a small private practice for adults with complex mental health issues.

-In collaboration with Professor Ed Helmes, Dr Buckby established a memory and carer support clinic in 2008 within the JCU Psychology Clinic.
-Dr Buckby and Dr Ros Carr also established and conducted a group PTSD program of 12 weeks delivered eight times in the years 2010 to 2015 at the JCU Psychology Clinic.
-The program was designed especially for non-military members of the community.
+In collaboration with JCU's Professor Ed Helmes, Dr Buckby established a memory and carer support clinic in 2008 within the JCU Psychology Clinic.
+She was also a partner in the establishment and conduct of a 12-week group PTSD program designed especially for non-military members of the community, which was delivered eight times in the years 2010 to 2015 at the JCU Psychology Clinic.

-Dr Abraham Francis is an Associate Professor in Social Work and Human Services at James Cook University in Australia.
-He is also a research associate in the Department of Social Work, Stellenbosch University South Africa, and an Adjunct Faculty at Prasanna School of Public Health, Manipal University, Manipal, India.
+Dr Abraham Francis is an Associate Professor in Social Work and Human Services at James Cook University.
+He is also a research associate in the Department of Social Work, Stellenbosch University, South Africa, and an Adjunct Faculty at Prasanna School of Public Health, Manipal University, India.

-Associate Professor David Lindsay is a Registered Nurse and an experienced nurse academic and researcher within the School of Nursing and Midwifery at James Cook University, Townsville.
-He has a long-standing interest and involvement in rural nursing and rural nurse education in Australia, and nursing education and practice in low-resource settings across the Western Pacific, particularly Nurse Practitioner/Advanced Practice roles.
+Associate Professor David Lindsay is a Registered Nurse and an experienced nurse academic and researcher within the Centre for Nursing and Midwifery Research at James Cook University.
+He has long-standing interest and involvement in rural nursing and rural nurse education in Australia, and nursing education and practice in low-resource settings across the Western Pacific, particularly Nurse Practitioner/Advanced Practice roles.
 His research interests currently include long-term condition self-management by health professionals, bullying within nursing, and tuberculosis management in low-resource settings in the Western Pacific.

 Dr Lindsay is a Fellow of the Australian College of Nursing and a Friend of the National Rural Health Alliance.

-Claire Ovaska is the Senior Liaison Librarian for the Division of Tropical Environments and Societies at James Cook University.
-Claire is dedicated to improving learning and teaching outcomes for students and supporting academic staff research.
+Claire Ovaska is Senior Liaison Librarian for the Division of Tropical Environments and Societies, James Cook University.
+She is dedicated to improving learning and teaching outcomes for students and supporting academic staff research.

 Claire completed Mental Health First Aid training in 2016 and was (naively) surprised at how often she has since drawn on this training.
 Claire has assimilated that ‘mental health is everyone’s business’ and wants to see improved mental health outcomes for staff and students in higher education.

-Larissa Siliézar is the Manager of Student Equity and Wellbeing at James Cook University.
-The Unit provides free Accessibility, Counselling, Chaplaincy, Equity and Wellbeing services to JCU students.
+Larissa Siliézar manages the Student Equity and Wellbeing Unit at James Cook University.
+The Unit provides free Accessibility, Counselling, Chaplaincy, and Equity and Wellbeing services to all JCU students.

-Dr Liz Tynan is senior lecturer and co-ordinator of the professional development program at the JCU Graduate Research School.
+Dr Liz Tynan is senior lecturer and coordinator of the professional development program at the Graduate Research School, James Cook University.
 She teaches academic writing and critical thinking skills to postgraduate students and has particular responsibility for convening the Skills for International Postgraduates (SKIP) program and the Post-Entry Language Assessment (PELA) program.
-She also has an adjunct senior lecturer appointment at the College of Arts, Society and Education.
+She also has an adjunct senior lecturer appointment with the College of Arts, Society and Education.